Peter Baumann

 Peter Baumann (born 29 January 1953) is a German musician.
-He formed the core line-up of the pioneering German electronic group Tangerine Dream with Edgar Froese and Christopher Franke in 1971.
+He formed the core line-up of the German electronic group Tangerine Dream with Edgar Froese and Christopher Franke in 1971.
 Baumann composed his first solo album in 1976, while still touring with the band, and embarked on a solo career in 1977.
 He founded the record label Private Music.
-Since the early 2000s, Baumann has devoted his time to studying and promoting initiatives in science and philosophy that shed light on the human condition.
+Since the early 2000s, Baumann has focused on initiatives in science and philosophy related to the study of human condition.

 Background

-Peter Baumann was born in Berlin, Germany, in 1953, his father a composer, his mother an actress.
-When he was eight, the Berlin Wall was built, and Baumann entered the American/German Community School in Berlin, where he learned English and was first exposed to American culture.
+Peter Baumann was born in West Berlin, West Germany, in 1953, his father a composer, his mother an actress.
+When he was eight, the Berlin Wall was built, and Baumann entered the American/German Community School in West Berlin, where he learned English and was first exposed to American culture.
 At age 14, Peter joined a cover band and performed at G.I. clubs.
 Then, in 1971, at age 18, he met Christopher Franke, and ended up joining Tangerine Dream as a replacement for their former organist Steve Schroyder.